Nobody would have guessed that Newark would be a model for fighting COVID-19. But it is.

 Against the backdrop of the national shortage of coronavirus tests, Newark public health officials strategized about how best to use the small number of tests they had.
 Other cities’ testing sites were concentrated in affluent neighborhoods, but Dr. Mark Wade, the head of the city’s Department of Health and Community Wellness, made a deliberate decision to make it as easy as possible for people without access to health care to get tested.
 In the late spring, when it became clear that the coronavirus was especially severe in Black and Brown communities, the health department opened more testing sites in minority neighborhoods and made a special effort to reach senior citizens who lived there.
 Elsewhere in the United States, cities built drive-through testing centers—but in Newark, where many people don’t have cars, the sites took walk-up patients, as well.
 The city also spent $2 million to set up a facility to test 2,200 homeless people at an airport hotel and to find temporary housing for those who were infected.

 Hoping to ensure that they made the most out of each precious test, Newark officials focused their efforts on contact tracing.
 Because the cash-strapped city didn’t have money to immediately hire a tracing corps, the health department recruited volunteers.
 By late April, the program was up and running, but city leaders wanted to improve the data collection and put more muscle into the tracing effort.
 They looked to nearby Massachusetts, whose innovative tracing program—the first and most ambitious in the country—was showing signs of success.
 The force behind Massachusetts’ program was a global public health organization called Partners in Health, and its tracing method combined carefully trained tracers and a sophisticated data management system.
-With the help of an infusion of cash from the state, Newark hired Partners in Health and teamed up with the Rutgers School of Public Health to supercharge its tracing system.
-In short order, the city hired 400 contact tracers, many of them nursing and public health students from Rutgers.
+Newark teamed up with Partners in Health and the Rutgers School of Public Health to supercharge its tracing system.
+In short order, the city trained 400 contact tracers, many of them volunteers from Rutgers.

 Many of the lessons that the PIH team learned in Massachusetts proved useful in Newark.
 For example, they worked with cellphone carriers to make contact tracers’ number appear as “COVID-19 info” rather than “unlisted,” in order to improve the chances that people would answer the call.
 But there were other, more fundamental challenges that they hadn’t faced in Massachusetts.
 Setting up testing sites for the most vulnerable people in the city—especially those in the Black and Brown communities—only solved part of the problem.